Philippine Society and Revolution: Background

 On December 26, 1968, Jose Maria Sison and others reestablished the Communist Party of the Philippines along Marxist–Leninist-Maoist lines.
 Sison was a member of the old Partido Komunista ng Pilipinas-1930's Central Committee, but ideological splits resulted in his expulsion in 1967 and the First Great Rectification Movement, culminating in the formation of the CPP.

 Aboveground, Sison was known as the founder of Kabataang Makabayan, a nationalist youth organization that was partly inspired by nationalists like Claro M. Recto and Teodoro Agoncillo.
 In 1967, a collection of Sison's speeches and essays was published under the title Struggle for National Democracy.
 SND detailed many of the relevant points of what would eventually become the national democratic movement.
-Sison himelf, in the third edition of SND, called the book "a direct precursor to Philippine Society and Revolution."
+Sison himself, in the third edition of SND, called the book "a direct precursor to Philippine Society and Revolution."

 As a member of the PKP, Guerrero wrote a document detailing the history of the Communist Party, an assessment of its mistakes, and recommendations.
-The document would become the nucleus of the First Great Rectification Movement, owing to the PKP leadership's resfusal to discuss the document.
+The document would become the nucleus of the First Great Rectification Movement, owing to the PKP leadership's refusal to discuss the document.
 Shortly after the foundation of the CPP, the document would be released as Rectify Errors, Rebuild the Party!